Close

 From: £1,795 View Prices & Dates

-On this sea kayaking adventure, we will explore one of the finest paddling areas in the world – the Atlantic coast of the Scottish Highlands.
+On this sea kayaking adventure, explore one of the finest paddling areas in the world – the Atlantic coast of the Scottish Highlands.

-With overnights in comfortable accommodations, we’ll take to the water on some of Scotland’s wildest, most beautiful sea lochs that lie between the Sound of Mull and the Rough Bounds.
+With overnights in comfortable accommodations, take to the water during the day to explore some of the wildest, most beautiful sea lochs in Scotland, that lie between the Sound of Mull and the Rough Bounds.

-On these waters, you can expect stunning scenery, great paddling, wildlife sightings and a lot of laughs as your expert guides lead you through marine wildlife reserves, past ruined castles and gorgeous sandy beaches.
+On these waters, you can expect stunning scenery, great paddling, wildlife sightings, and a lot of laughs as your expert guides lead you through marine wildlife reserves, past ruined castles, and alongside gorgeous sandy beaches.

 This popular itinerary is based on the central section of the Scottish Sea Kayak Trail.